skryukov/openapi_rspec/README.md

     $ TEST_COVERAGE=1 rspec

-This will raise an error if any of the documented paths not gonna be validated.
+This will raise an error if any of the documented paths are not validated.

 ## Contributing